zilexa/Homeserver/README.md

 - I highly recommend my [Ubuntu Budgie Post Install Script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
 At least walk through it and use what you need.
 - If you don't, make sure you have a good text editor installed such as Pluma (`sudo apt install pluma`).
 - I had zero Linux experience when I started, so you don't need it, as long as you are ready to Google everything, especially some [basic Linux commands](https://www.hostinger.com/tutorials/linux-commands).

+## Get the files
 - Download this repository to your Downloads folder: Click the green "Code" button top left > Download as Zip.
 - Open a Terminal (CTRL+ALT+T) or hit the Budgie start button and start typing "Terminal" or "Tilix.
-- opening a script or textfile in Terminal can sometimes prevent you from messing up the file: `nano /path/to/file.sh` note in some cases you need elevated (root) privileges, to do that, prefix a command with `sudo`.
+- opening a script or textfile in Terminal (instead of a normal UI text editor like Pluma) can sometimes prevent you from messing up the file: `nano /path/to/file.sh` note in some cases you need elevated (root) privileges, to do that, prefix a command with `sudo`.
+- Note my system user account is called `asterix`, I use variables as much as possible, but that is not always possible.
+Make sure you replace "asterix" with your systems username (and read Folder Structure to understand why I use a fictional name).

 ## Not included:
 1. your router port forwarding of (at least) port 80 and 443 and some more for specific services.